Skip to main content

 How gratuity is calculated under the Payment of Gratuity Act 1972, who qualifies, how the 15/26 formula works, and the ₹20 lakh tax exemption ceiling.

-Gratuity is a lump-sum payment your employer owes you when you leave a company — but only after you’ve completed a minimum tenure.
-It’s governed by the Payment of Gratuity Act, 1972 and is one of the most misunderstood components of Indian salary packages.
+Gratuity is a lump-sum payment your employer owes you when you leave — but only after you’ve crossed the minimum service threshold.
+It’s governed by the Payment of Gratuity Act, 1972 and is one of those salary components most people don’t think about until they’re about to resign.

 Eligibility — The Five-Year Rule

-You qualify for gratuity only after 5 years of continuous service with the same employer.
-The main exceptions:
+You qualify for gratuity only after completing 5 years of continuous service with the same employer.

-- 4 years and 240 days: Madras High Court (2018) held that completing 4 years + 240 days in the 5th year qualifies as 5 years of continuous service.
-Supreme Court hasn’t overruled this, so many employers honor it — but it’s not universal.
+• 4 years and 240 days: The Madras High Court held in 2018 that completing 4 years + 240 days in the 5th year qualifies as 5 continuous years.
+The Supreme Court hasn’t overruled this, so many employers honor it — but enforcement is uneven.
+Some companies follow the strict 5-year rule.

-If you resign at 4 years 11 months in a company that follows the strict 5-year rule, you walk away with zero gratuity.
-This is why the 5-year mark matters enormously when planning a job switch.
+If you resign at 4 years 11 months in a company following the strict rule, you walk away with zero gratuity.
+One month short.
+This is exactly why your resignation timing matters more than most people acknowledge when switching jobs.

 The Gratuity Formula